wingman1960/hyperledgeTestingNetwork/readme.md

 ## Set up the hyperleger network with docker-compose.

- ...Solved the issue of failing to pull the hyperledger/fabric-peer:lastest image by refering specific version
+ Solved the issue of failing to pull the hyperledger/fabric-peer:lastest image by refering specific version